Overconvergent subanalytic subsets in the framework of Berkovich spaces: Overconvergent constructible subsets

-\begin{lemme} Let $\varphi : X \to Y$ be a closed immersion. \begin{enumerate} \item If $\varphi$ is a morphism of affinoid spaces, and $S$ is a semianalytic subset of $X$, then $\varphi(S)$ is a semianalytic subset of $Y$. \item Let $S$ be an overconvergent subanalytic subset of $X$, then $\varphi(S)$ is an overconvergent subanalytic subset of $Y$. \end{enumerate} \end{lemme}
+\begin{lemme} Let $X$ and $Y$ be strictly $k$-affinoid spaces, and let $\varphi : X \to Y$ be a closed immersion. \begin{enumerate} \item If $S$ is a semianalytic subset of $X$, then $\varphi(S)$ is a semianalytic subset of $Y$. \item Let $S$ be an overconvergent subanalytic subset of $X$, then $\varphi(S)$ is an overconvergent subanalytic subset of $Y$. \end{enumerate} \end{lemme}

 \begin{proof}

 \begin{enumerate} \item Write $Y=\affin{A}$ and $X = \mathcal{M} \left(\mathcal{A}/ \mathcal{I}\right)$ where $\mathcal{I} = (a_1, \ldots , a_m)$ is an ideal of $\mathcal{A}$.
 Then, if $S= \{ x\in X \ \big| \ |f_i(x)| \Diamond_i |g_i(x)|, \ i=1\ldots n \}$ with $f_i,g_i \in \mathcal{A}/ \mathcal{I}$, we can find functions $F_i,G_i \in \mathcal{A}$ such that $\overline{F_i} =f_i$ and $\overline{G_i} = g_i$.
 In that case one checks that,